If you are new to looking for evidence of badgers, it can seem that there is

 use by badgers; although any prints on the path may become smudged

-by other animals who use the path later (such as dogs, foxes, etc).
+by other animals who use the path later (such as deer, dogs, foxes, etc).

 - Snuffle holes where badgers go after worms - specially noticeable